-NetBIOS name resolution was designed for networks with no servers, thus, each node has the obligation to reply on queries about its own name.
+NetBIOS name resolution was designed for peer-to-peer networks, with no servers, thus, each node has the obligation to reply on queries about its own name.

-Nevertheless, nodes names must be unique, to ensure that, when a node startup it must send name registration requests to the broadcast address, during this procedure any node using the same name should report a duplicate name error, otherwise, the name is assumed to be available and will be used.
+Nevertheless, nodes names must be unique, to ensure that, when a node starts up, it must send name registration requests to the broadcast address.
+During this registration procedure, any node using the same name should report a duplicate name error, otherwise, the name is assumed to be available and will be used.

-Though, the absence of any duplicate name error during the name registration is a poor proceeding: if a node, temporarily, losses the network connection during other node's registration, it has no opportunity to say it's already using the name.
+The absence of duplicate name errors during the name registration is a poor proceeding: if a node, temporarily, losses the network connection during other node's registration, it has no opportunity to say it's already using the name.

-As well, before powering off, a NetBIOS node should announce in broadcast the used name's release (NAME RELEASE).
+As well, before powering off, a NetBIOS node should announce in broadcast its used name is being released (NAME RELEASE).

-Generally speaking, broadcast based NetBIOS has severe security flaws because it's based on an expected good behaviour from all network nodes.
+Broadcast-based NetBIOS has severe security flaws because it's based on an expected good behaviour from all network nodes.